MTHS-TSA/TSA-Reference/highschool/video-game-design-hs.md

 ## Competing

-1. Form a team
+### Form a team

+While teams may have up to 6 members, it is not necesssarily advantageous to have a large team as it takes exponentially more organization as scale increases.
+Also take into consideration how members will contribute to a team.
+Typically, this means dividing people between artists and programmers.
+There are no "idea people" who contribute nothing but say what they want the game to look like.
+Everyone has good ideas.

-2. Read the rules
+### Read the rules
-3. Organize documentation and assets
+### Organize documentation and assets
-4. Brainstorm ideas & select a game engine
+### Brainstorm ideas & select a game engine
-5. Draft storyboards
+### Draft storyboards
-6. Create the game
+### Create the game
-7. Playtest
+### Playtest

 ---